repspark-git/slate/source/includes/_errors.md

-# Errors
+# Response Codes

-RepSpark's API uses the following error codes:
+RepSpark's API uses the following response codes:

-Error Code | RepSpark Error | Reason
+Response Code | RepSpark Code | Message
 ---------- | -------------- | ------
+200 OK | OK | Success
 400 Bad Request | MissingRequiredHeader | {0} header was not specified.
 400 Bad Request | UnsupportedHeader | HTTP header {0} specified in the request is not supported.
 400 Bad Request | UnsupportedQueryParameter | Query parameter {0} specified in the request URI is not supported.